-Proud Boys founder Enrique Tarrio jailed pending trial in Jan.
+Proud Boys leader Enrique Tarrio jailed pending trial in Jan.
 6 Capitol attack

 “It is difficult to imagine conduct that poses a graver risk to our society than leading a conspiracy targeted at corruptly undermining the laws and procedures at the heart of our democratic process,” the prosecutor wrote.

-Tarrio has not yet entered a plea, but has publicly denied wrongdoing and that his group planned to commit violence that day.
+Tarrio has not yet entered a plea but has publicly denied wrongdoing and that his group planned to commit violence that day.
 At a brief appearance in federal court last week after his arrest, Tarrio said he had little money and had only recently gotten a job printing T-shirts.

 Tarrio was not in Washington on Jan.
-6, having been arrested on entering the city two days earlier and charged in a separate incident — the burning of a Black Lives Matter banner stolen from a D.C. church in December 2020 after a different pro-Trump rally.
+6, having been arrested on entering the city two days earlier and charged in a separate incident — the burning of a Black Lives Matter banner stolen from a D.C. church in December 2020 after a different rally in favor of President Donald Trump.
 Tarrio was ordered to stay out of the capital city, and eventually pleaded guilty and completed a four-month jail sentence before his release this year.

 Proud Boys are known for brandishing batons at rallies and gatherings, and for being eager to engage in street fighting with their adversaries in the leftist antifa movement.
 During a presidential election debate in September 2020, Trump famously refused to denounce the Proud Boys, urging them to “stand back and stand by.”